resslerruntime1983/feri-extension/README.md

 For Chrome, install via the `Feri` page on the [Chrome Web Store](https://chrome.google.com/webstore/detail/feri/ffigcfdeggacicelkoebefekgadgcibn).

+For Edge, install via the `Feri` page on the [Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/...) site.

 For Firefox, install via the `Feri` page on the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/feri/) site.

 ## Usage